 So why bother?
 Why should you get the COVID-19 vaccine?

-The short answer is that the COVID-19 vaccine can protect you from getting sick with COVID-19—and will help stop the spread of this pandemic.
+The short answer is that the COVID-19 vaccine can protect you from getting sick with COVID-19 and will help stop this pandemic.
 Vaccines are a useful tool to help us all get back to normal.
 Let’s dive a little deeper into the benefits of the COVID-19 vaccine.

 - Getting the COVID-19 vaccine can protect you from getting sick and help stop its spread.
 COVID-19 vaccines are very safe, with mild side effects that resolve in a few days.

 - Once a significant portion of the community gets the vaccine, “herd immunity” boosts the protection.